theAlexes/comic-chat-deslopped/README.md

 - Zoom factor for each panel

 The application connects to standard IRC servers and is fully interoperable with text-based IRC clients.
 Non-Comic Chat users are automatically assigned characters so the entire conversation is rendered graphically.

+## Download Comic Chat

+If you want to jump right in and try Comic Chat without cloning the source and building it yourself, you have two options.

+1. You can download Microsoft Comic Chat 2.5 from [Mermaid Elizabeth's Microsoft Chat Resources Link Page](https://mermeliz.com/).
+This is the version that shipped in the early 2000s.
+2. You can download an [unofficial modern build](releases/tag/unofficial-modern-builds-2026-07) of version 1.0 and version 2.5b1.
+These versions have been modernized with support for high-resolution monitors.

+## IRC servers

+Mermaid Elizabeth maintains a list of [IRC servers](https://mermeliz.com/srvr_rms.htm) that work with Comic Chat.

 ## Repository Structure